IAmTheBlurr/Automancy/README.md

 _Note: The current version of Automancy still requires the manual instantiation of a Selenium WebDriver object but this will not be true for much longer._

+Here we go, This example will be broken up into three parts and illustrate two simple ways of doing the same thing.
+1. Go to the Wikipedia main page searching for
+2. Type "Automancy" into the search bar
+3. Click on the search button / press enter
+4. Check for the existence of an element on the results page.

+### Part 1 -> Setup
     from selenium import webdriver
     from selenium.webdriver.common.desired_capabilities import DesiredCapabilities
     from automancy import Button, Label, Page, TextInput

     # Instantiate a Chrome WebDriver
     driver = webdriver.Chrome(options=webdriver.ChromeOptions(), desired_capabilities=DesiredCapabilities.CHROME)

+    # Instantiate a Page object with the wikipedia main url

+### Part 2-a -> Generating a Page model programmatically using the `.add(...)` method
     # Instantiate a Page object with the wikipedia main url
     wikipedia = Page(url='https://en.wikipedia.org/wiki/Main_Page')